sangeethnandakumar/ProWebAPI/README.md

 | OData v4 | Support for endpoints with OData for easy client manipulation
 | Global Exception Handler | Enables standard error response for any 500 server errors
 | Response Casing | Pascal casing with Newtonsoft
+| OAuth v2 | Add support for OAuth from other repo (No imp here)
+| Redis Cache | Implementing caching with Redis

 # Swagger
 Install Swagger